 This 140-acre park near Winchester is home to hundreds of exotic and endangered species, ranging from ring-tailed coatis to majestic giraffes, endangered tigers to frilled lizards, curious meerkats to pygmy hippos all set in beautiful, landscaped surroundings.
 Marwell Zoo has opened Wild Explorers, their biggest exhibit to date, hosting some of Africa’s most spectacular wildlife.

-Everything you need to know about Hampshire and the Isle of White
+Read more about Hampshire and the Isle of White